kalsmic/AmericanFootballScore/README.md

 American Football Score App
 ==========================================

 Keeps track of american football scores for two teams.
-This project has been built to solve the challenge in the Used in the [Android Basics by Google Nanodegree Program](https://www.udacity.com/course/android-basics-nanodegree-by-google--nd803)
+This project has been built to solve the challenge in the [Android Basics by Google Nanodegree Program](https://www.udacity.com/course/android-basics-nanodegree-by-google--nd803)

 Pre-requisites